 Weaknesses: Cult Adepts and Hybrid Acolytes suck on ice, and all of the cool weapons are point traps.
 You’d think that the psychic powers would be good, but they don’t hold a candle to the far superior Cult Alpha.

 Strengths: Mechanics like Dark Rituals can add gang-wide bonuses that can easily turn the tide of a battle.
+You have access to a psyker.
 Cheap basic gangers mean that you’ll almost always outnumber your opponent.
 The Chaos Spawn can be a terror on the battlefield…

 Weaknesses: …but you can also roll poorly on its stats and have it be a total dud.
 The Psychic powers don’t really do anything, and your fighters will rarely be anything more than middle-of-the-road.